Charles A Taylor

 About me

-I do applied micro research on environmental topics.
-I enjoy teaching and have taught environmental economics at Columbia, City College of New York, and Fordham University.
+I do applied research on environmental topics.
+I have taught environmental economics at Columbia, City College of New York, and Fordham University.
 Before academia, I worked at McKinsey & Company, the Bill & Melinda Gates Foundation as an agricultural consultant, and The Earth Partners LP, a land and environmental investment company, and I advise a niche agri-commodity exporting company.
 I co-founded Drylands Natural Resource Centre, a farmer-owned cooperative and research center.

 I have a PhD in Sustainable Development from Columbia University, and a BA in Economics and in Political & Social Thought from the University of Virginia.